- What might be the early stages of pregnancy

 It begins with the conception and then formation up to the fourth week of pregnancy (5).

 - Fertilization: The life starts when the spermatozoa and the ovum unite.
-It can occur within two to three days after intercourse.
+It can occur within two to three days after intercourse, and the process happens in the fallopian tube.
 This is when the baby begins the journey of development.
 In the early stage, the baby is referred as a zygote which then begins to multiply profusely within moments.

 - Implantation: The zygote travels to the uterus from the fallopian tube, and by the fourth day it divides into a solid cluster of cells called morula.
 By the fifth or sixth day, the morula divides into a blastocyst, and in a few days, implantation occurs as it nestles itself into the wall of the uterus (womb) to draw nutrition.
 Surrounding the embryo is yolk sac, a cluster of blood vessels, which provides blood to the embryo until the placenta takes over.